henryhale/pubtv/README.md

 ## live demo

-Here is a demo for streaming channels organised by categories: [pubtv demo](https://henryhale.github.io/pubtv/).
+Here is a demo for live streaming channels organised by categories: [pubtv demo](https://henryhale.github.io/pubtv/).

 ## supported browsers

 Using the live demo, Google Chrome for mobile devices offers a nice experience.

-You are most likely going to bump into a pool of errors when using browsers that don't support certain media formats such as `application/vnd.apple.mpegurl` on Firefox.
+You are most likely going to bump into a pool of errors when using browsers that don't support certain media formats such as `application/vnd.apple.mpegurl`.
+Browsers without built-in HTTP Live Streaming (HLS) support will fallback to Media Source Extensions if enabled with the help of [hls.js](https://github.com/video-dev/hls.js) (browsers in this line include Firefox - desktop).

->In that case, update your browser: ensure that your browser is up-to-date.
-Otherwise use other means such as another browser or use VLC to stream.
+>Otherwise, update your browser: ensure that your browser is up-to-date or try another browser.

 Latest versions of Google Chrome and Safari are recommended since they have good support for [HLS streams](https://en.wikipedia.org/wiki/HTTP_Live_Streaming).